 Our brains have been called “random thought generators.”

-Over 1,00o studies have shown that meditation can make you smarter, happier, and healthier.
+Over 1,000 studies have shown that meditation can make you smarter, happier, and healthier.
 (6)

 Regular meditation can reduce stress, stimulate new brain cell formation, and slow down the rate of brain cell aging.

-But anyone who has tried traditional meditation can tell you that quieting your mind this way is not easy.
+But anyone who has tried to do meditation the traditional way can tell you that quieting your mind is not easy.

 For those who struggle with focus and concentration, meditation can be frustrating and can become an additional source of stress.

-In the past 50 years, technologies have been developed that can induce the same brainwave state as meditation by simply listening to certain sounds.
+In the past 50 years, technologies have been developed that can induce the same brainwave states as meditation when you simply listen to certain sounds.

 One of the most popular forms of sound technology used for this purpose is known as binaural beats.

-Using binaural beats technology is claimed to bring about the same state as meditation, but quickly.
+Using binaural beats technology creates the same brainwave states as meditation, but quickly.

 To fully understand binaural beats, you need to know a few basics about brain waves and a concept called brainwave entrainment.